-The Center's programs will be implemented by the Director in accordance with the Success Center's Advisory Committee.
+The Center's components will be implemented by the Director of the Success Center/QEP with the advice of the Success Center's Advisory Committee in policy recommendations and performance assessment activities.
 The following services are provided:

-1. Coordination: The Director of the Success Center will meet with instructional faculty to coordinate services and determine the needs of students.

-- 2. Subjects: Assistance and tutorial services will be primarily developmental reading, writing, and math.
-Additional assistance may be provided at higher levels of these subjects plus science, social science and other courses through the computer lab and individual tutoring upon request. - 3.
+- 1. Coordination: The Success Center/QEP Director will meet with the Success Center's Advisory Committee to facilitate services and determine needs of students. - 2.
+Subjects: Assistance and tutorial services will be provided for all academic subjects following a published tutoring schedule. - 3.
 Referral: Students may be referred to the Success Center by faculty or counselors, or may seek assistance upon their own initiative. - 4.
-Student Assessment: An Assessment Record will be completed on each individual student for which services are provided. - 5.
-Schedule: The Success Center will be open the following hours:

-Monday through Thursday8:00 a.m.
+Schedule: The Success Center will be open the following hours: - Monday through Thursday......8:00 a.m.
 4:30 p.m.

-Friday8:00 a.m.
-4:00 p.m.
+Friday......8:00 a.m.- 3:00 p.m.